The royals of coradova, BOok 1

 Heart of Mine

-He was the Crown Prince of Coradova.
-She was his best friend from childhood.
+We were never supposed to fall in love.
+He’s the Crown Prince of Coradova, and I’ve been his best friend since childhood.
 One kiss changed everything.

-Madison Kavanaugh grew up in a small, modern-day kingdom in the Mediterranean Sea.
-Her life in paradise was better than any fairytale — until she fell in love with her best friend and heir to the throne, Crown Prince Alexander.
+My name is Madison Kavanaugh and I grew up in a small, modern-day kingdom in the Mediterranean Sea.
+My life in Coradova was better than any fairytale — until I fell in love with my best friend, and the one person I couldn’t have.
+Crown Prince Alexander.

 FROM THE AUTHOR